arinbasu/coding-conf-workshop/.ipynb_checkpoints/presentation-checkpoint.md

 ---
 title: Computational text analysis
 author: Arindam Basu
 ---
----

 ## How to work with these lessons

 - Visit [Jupyter Notebook for the project](https://arinsclasses.info.tm:8000/teaching/user/<your_username>/lab)
 - Log in with your username and password
 - Follow the instructions as I post them on screen and work
 - If you get stuck, stick the red sticky note on your computer
-- If you can accomplish the task, leave a green sticky note on your computer lid
+- Otherwise, leave a green sticky note on your computer lid

 ---
 ## Session 1: Log in and warm up

 - 9:00-9:30: Introduction and warm up
 - select(), filter(), arrange(), summarise() group_by(), mutate()
 - gather(), and spread()